paybondpaybond

 Use case

-Paybond Kit provides integration primitives that make the invariants easier to keep than to break: tenant-scoped sessions, capability checks, signed evidence submission, and clean handoffs into Harbor, the Ledger, and Signal.
+Paybond Kit provides integration primitives that make the invariants easier to keep than to break: tenant-scoped sessions, delegated spend authorization, tool-call budget checks, signed evidence submission, and clean handoffs into Harbor, the Ledger, and Signal.

 Integration primitives for production agent systems.